capensis/canopsis/doc/sakura/TR/tr__statistics.rst

 Writting statistics business code within a manager is the best way to isolate specific code and keep control on how it can be tested.

+Automated tests to run for this feature are located in the python sources folder : stats/test/stats.py this will test the stats manager.

 Functional tests
 >>>>>>>>>>>>>>>>